Joan E. Cayo Sandmeyer

-Joan Sandmeyer, an organist, enjoyed a career as a professional musician, playing at several churches, including serving as director of music at an historic church in Virginia for two decades.
+Joan Sandmeyer, an organist and choir director, taught in the Seventh-day Adventist school system and enjoyed a career as a professional musician, playing at several churches, including serving as director of music at an historic church in Virginia for two decades.
 Her responsibilities in that position and others like it at different churches through the years included direction of adult and children's choirs as well as handbell ensembles.

 Joan and her identical twin sister, Jacqueline (Jackie) Hull, were born on September 18, 1927 in Buchanan, Michigan, the only children of Edward L. and Elizabeth Rouse Cayo.
 Their childhood was spent in Benton Harbor, Michigan; Milwaukee, Wisconsin; and Vancouver, Washington.
 Although their parents were not musical, the twins both took piano lessons while young and later participated in a music program in the Milwaukee public schools in which children were able to choose an instrument and then receive free lessons.
 Joan chose the double bass and Jackie the cello.

 In 1942 they entered Auburn Academy, where they were both active in music.
 Following graduation in 1944, by coincidence on the same day as the D-Day invasion in Europe, they enrolled at Walla Walla College, now University, as music majors in piano.
 At the beginning of her second year, Joan changed her performance instrument to organ, an option not listed at the time.
 In a 2011 interview with Jeremy Dietz, a writer for the WWU alumni magazine Westwind, she described the reaction of the school to her request:

 The school initially didn't want to give me an organ major but told me that if I could prepare a recital in my junior and senior years, I could have it, so I did.
 In a way, I guess I kind of created the major by my demand.